 - Photos and names of the team of people responsible for the operations.

 - A phone number that you can call and speak to a person, you might get a phone number that goes to voicemail, that’s it

-There is no meaningful selection criteria.
+The entity has no meaningful selection criteria.
 They all claim to have a stringent selection process and they all describe this process on their website in an extremely vague way.
 They will often say something like “Less than 1% of attorneys have been selected.”
 Translation: “Less than 1% of attorneys were stupid enough to pay for this fake award.”
-Fact of the matter is: any lawyer can join.
+The fact of the matter is that any lawyer can join.
 In some cases, you don’t even have to be a lawyer.
 There have been instances of lawyers purchasing the membership for their dog and even a pet chicken.
 If you are willing to pay the price, you will be included.

 Some scams who claim to be the “top 100” attorney in your state, will… get this, break the state into multiple “regions” once they reach the 100 attorney threshold and then change the language to say “state or region.”
 This allows them to sell fake awards to more than 100 people in larger states.
 They never deny anyone, they will continue creating more regions every time one of them reaches 100.
 There is not a single instance of any attorney ever being denied membership into one of these scams.

 When it comes to the selection criteria, one scam in particular is the lone exception.
 The Million Dollar Advocates Forum requires one criterion: the lawyer has to have obtained a $1M+ verdict or settlement on a case.
 Of course, this doesn’t mean they did a good job on the case.
 It may simply mean they screwed up a case that should have been a $5M+ verdict.